MINcomSmartSolutions/strohm/README.md

 - LIST_DB: [boolean] (default: "false"): Whether to disable the database manager.
 This should be false in production otherwise deleting, copying or creating databases will be possible from the web interface.
 - ODOO_ENV: ['dev','production','test'] (default: 'production')
+- ALLOWED_HOSTS: (default: "*") Comma-separated list of allowed hosts for Odoo.
+In production, this should be set to the domain name or IP address of the Odoo and backend.
 - INITIAL_LANG: (default: "de_DE") Initial language to be activated for Odoo.
 - WITHOUT_DEMO: ['all','false] (default: "all") Whether to load odoo demo data.
 In production, this should be set to " all" to avoid loading demo data.